Interior Painters

 Floor Protection

-For your floors, we’ll use super-tough roofer’s underlayment or heavy-duty Trimaco X-Paper, a durable material that’s closer to cardboard than paper.
-This protects wood, tile, or other surfaces from scratches, spills, and foot traffic throughout the job.
-We secure it in place with white masking tape that won’t leave sticky residue behind.
+For your floors, we’ll use super-tough non-marking underlayment or heavy-duty Trimaco X-Paper, a durable material that’s closer to cardboard than paper.
+We seal the perimeter with masking tape to protect floor surfaces from scratches, spills, and foot traffic throughout the job.

 Delicate Surfaces

-Some areas need an even gentler touch, such as wallpaper, older paint finishes, or varnished floors.
+Some areas need an even gentler touch, such as wallpaper (have you considered wallpaper removal?), older paint finishes, or varnished floors.
 For these, we use painter’s blue tape, specially designed for delicate surfaces, to help minimize any damage when tape is removed.

 Furniture and Artwork